Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 - One notice is that this plugin is capable of reading and understanging Sketchfab Ripper specific files, such as `model_info.json` and `materialInfo.txt` and also it may read animations and textures inside the default export directories and without any need to edit `file.osgjs` and replance the `.bin.gz` extensions - but it still needs the uncompressed files anyway.
 So, to use it properly, uncheck any conversion that Sketchfab Ripper does and just let it download/unzip files to their proper folders and then run the command manually on them after.
 The plugin will tell if any file for the model is missing or compressed.

-- Also, I did notice that Sketchfab Ripper (at least V 1.18) is downloading broken textures, so included on this package is a Tampermonkey script to download Sketchfab textures (tampermonkey extension for Chrome avaliable [here](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=pt-BR).
+- Also, If you are downloading with SketchRipper V 1.18, I included on this package is a Tampermonkey script to download Sketchfab textures, because that version don't download correct textures (tampermonkey extension for Chrome avaliable [here](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=pt-BR).
 In this script, model exportation is disabled, since it is intended to work with the original .osgjs, not a .obj file (that doesn't support rigging and animations).
 So use it to grab textures and place either on `textures` folder or directly into your model's folder.

 This script may download "duplicate" textures.
 But they are not actually duplicate.
 This happens because Sketchfab separate some texture channels (like Alpha Opacity of Albedo) on a different texture with the same name.
 So, all "duplicate" textures are followed by a number at the end of file.
 Just open them to certify which part of the texture that channel is and adjust the texture on a painting software (like Gimp or Photoshop) accordingly.

 The plugin will detect any missing texture files if materialInfo.txt is avaliable and inform you.
 Notice however that material processing is experimental.
 Sketchfab uses a custom material system that is for now impossible to replicate in FBX format (duue to FBX SDK not supporting PBR based materials).
 So Material importing may work for just a few models, but at least some textures may be placed on a right channel and it is the easiest part to fix.
 Check your UVs though.
 Many models require `-O FlipUVs` to export correctly.

-Also, normals and tangent data are being reconstructed on the fly, since for now the plugin can't decode the originals.
+Also, normals and tangent data are being reconstructed on the fly, since for now the plugin can't decode the originals, so you may need to rebuild the smoothing groups.

 2. Usage